Serhiy-K/TFTGLCDAdapter/For-Marlin/Readme.txt

 For use TFTGLCD Panel with Marlin-1 you need:
 1. ADD/replace files into your Marlin directory with new files from this directiry excluding Configuration.h - it for example only.
-2. Comment line with current selected panel in your Configuration.h file and place new line with `#define TFTGLCD_ADAPTER` insted.
+2. Comment line with current selected panel in your Configuration.h file and place new line with "#define TFTGLCD_ADAPTER" insted.
-3. You need check section with `#elif ENABLED(TFTGLCD_ADAPTER)` in **Conditionals_LCD.h** for panel's parameters.
+3. You need check section with "#elif ENABLED(TFTGLCD_ADAPTER)" in Conditionals_LCD.h for panel's parameters.

-##Common for Marlin-1 and Marlin-2:
+Common for Marlin-1 and Marlin-2:

-If you are planning connect TFTGLCD Panel by SPI bus you need add some new lines to file **pins_YOURS_BOARD_NAME.h**.
+If you are planning connect TFTGLCD Panel by SPI bus you need add some new lines to file pins_YOURS_BOARD_NAME.h.
-   Simplest way to do this - change section with `#if HAS_SPI_LCD`.
+Simplest way to do this - change section with "#if HAS_SPI_LCD".

 For examle, old section:

 #if HAS_SPI_LCD
   #if ENABLED(CR10_STOCKDISPLAY)